docutils/docutils/docutils/README.txt

 Installation under Unix places copies in the PATH.
 You may want to begin with the "rst2html.py" front-end tool.
 Most tools take up to two arguments, the source path and destination path, with STDIN and STDOUT being the defaults.
-Use the "--help" option to the front-end tools for details on options and arguments.
-See Docutils Front-End Tools (``docs/user/tools.txt``) for full documentation.
+Use the ``--help`` option to the front-end tools for details on options and arguments.
+See `Docutils Front-End Tools`_ for full documentation.

 The package modules are continually growing and evolving.
 The ``docutils.statemachine`` module is usable independently.
 It contains